vivrao9/nyt-sudoku/README.md

 # What is this repo?
 I've always loved doing the sudoku.
 Doing it over and over and recording my time over the years has made me wonder how I can get faster at solving the puzzle.
 Enter analytics.

-For this project, I created a browser extension that tracks how the NYT sudoku grid is filled out.
+For this project, I created a browser extension that tracks how I fill out the NYT sudoku grid.
 Thie repo also contains a SQLite3 database tracking daily NYT sudoku grids and my sudoku performance from the extension.

 This repo is divided into a few sections: